Know the strengths and weaknesses of your organization, internally and externally.

 Historically, corporate planning has always been difficult.
 Many organizations have failed at trying to get everyone on the same page and agree to the details of a plan—more often than not, their efforts proved to be both ineffective and time consuming.
 Something had to be done.

-A SWOT analysis is a high-level strategic planning model that helps organizations identify where they’re doing well and where they can improve, both from an internal and an external perspective.
-SWOT is an acronym for “Strengths, Weaknesses, Opportunities, and Threats.”
+A SWOT analysis is a high-level strategic planning model that originated in the 1960s (initially called SOFT) and is widely used by all types of organizations.
+It helps organizations identify where they’re doing well and where they can improve, both from an internal and an external perspective.
+SWOT is an acronym for “Strengths, Weaknesses, Opportunities, and Threats:

 • Strengths and weaknesses are internal factors (things you can control), like team members, software, and geographic location.